Yuling-Zhai/group22.github.io/index.markdown

 ---

-## 🕒 Story in Time: What Happened in These Years?
+## 📅 Story in Time: What Happened in These Years?

-Between 2008 and 2024, a total of **25,703 Weapon Laws** cases were recorded.
+Between 2008–2024, a total of **25,703 Weapon Laws** cases were recorded.
+Explore the visualizations below:
-The yearly proportions are shown in the **Total Counts**.

-**Yearly Trend** shows a line chart illustrating the annual changes.
-**Monthly Counts** show monthly crime patterns per year.
-**Seasonal Pattern** highlights trends by month (e.g., Halloween spikes).
-**Hourly Trend** focuses on what time of day crimes peak.

-👇 Click the buttons to explore each visualization:

 <div style="margin-bottom: 1rem;">
   <button onclick="showChart('TimeSeries-1')">Total Counts</button>